We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you’re experiencing a low libido, pain during sex, or inability to orgasm, individual coaches are out there.
+If you’re experiencing low libido, pain during sex, or an inability to orgasm, individual coaches are out there.
 Good ones will help talk you through the underlying issues that affect your sexual pleasure.

 This is pretty much exactly what it sounds like.
 “It’s a one-way arrangement where you’re experiencing being touched, but there is no reciprocation,” Fehr explains.
 “It’s like a massage, but with a sexual aspect to it.”

 Fehr cautions against using porn as a regular substitute for human connection, however, because unlike those actors on the screen, humans are messy and complicated.
-But if what you want is a good source of arousal for the moment, go for it.
+And it can sometimes interact with real sex in problematic ways.